Entailment vs. Verification for Partial-assignment Satisfiability and Enumeration: A theoretical analysis of and entailment

 \ignore{From Definition~\ref{def:entailment} we easily derive the following.}

-\begin{property} Let $\mu$ be a partial truth assignment on \alla{} and $\vi,\vione,\vitwo$ be formulas on \alla. \begin{renumerate} \item \oksym{} $\mu\entails\varphi$ iff $\andmu\entails\varphi$. \item \oksym{} If $\vione$ and $\vitwo$ are equivalent, then $\mu\entails\vione$ iff $\mu\entails\vitwo$. \item \noksym{} $\mu\entails\varphi$ iff \applymuvi{} is a valid formula, not necessarily $\top$ (also, in general $\muof{\vi} \neq \tval$). \item \noksym{} Checking $\mu\entails\vi$ is \emph{co-NP-complete}. \ignore{ \footnote{In fact, checking the validity of \vi{} translates into verifying that the empty assignment entails it.}} \end{renumerate} \end{property}
+\begin{Property} Let $\mu$ be a partial truth assignment on \alla{} and $\vi,\vione,\vitwo$ be formulas on \alla. \begin{renumerate} \item \oksym{} $\mu\entails\varphi$ iff $\andmu\entails\varphi$. \item \oksym{} If $\vione$ and $\vitwo$ are equivalent, then $\mu\entails\vione$ iff $\mu\entails\vitwo$. \item \noksym{} $\mu\entails\varphi$ iff \applymuvi{} is a valid formula, not necessarily $\top$ (also, in general $\muof{\vi} \neq \tval$). \item \noksym{} Checking $\mu\entails\vi$ is \emph{co-NP-complete}. \ignore{ \footnote{In fact, checking the validity of \vi{} translates into verifying that the empty assignment entails it.}} \end{renumerate} \end{Property}

 \begin{example} Let $\vi_1\defas(A_1\wedge A_2)\vee (A_1\wedge \neg A_2)$, $\vi_2\defas A_1$ and $\mu\defas\set{A_1}$.
 Then $\vi_1\equiv\vi_2$, $\apply{\vi_1}{\mu} = A_2\vee\neg A_2\neq \top$ and $\apply{\vi_2}{\mu}=\top$.
-Thus $\mu\entails\vi_1$ and $\mu\entails\vi_2$, whereas $\mu\not\verifies\vi_1$ but $\mu\verifies\vi_2$. $\diamond$ \end{example}
+Thus $\andmu\entails\vi_1$, $\mu\entails\vi_1$ and $\mu\entails\vi_2$, whereas $\mu\not\verifies\vi_1$ but $\mu\verifies\vi_2$. $\diamond$ \end{example}

-From a theoretical viewpoint, \cref{ex:embarassing} spotlights the difference between property~\ref{prop:partial-verification}(ii) and property~\ref{prop:partial-entailment}(ii) (see also Property~\ref{prop:total-properties}(ii)): \emph{whereas entailment matches the intuition that equivalent formulas should be satisfied by the same (partial) assignments, \verbverification{} does not}.
+\ignore{From a theoretical viewpoint, \cref{ex:embarassing} spotlights the difference between Property~\ref{prop:partial-verification}(ii) and Property~\ref{prop:partial-entailment}(ii) (see also Property~\ref{prop:total-properties}(ii)):} From a theoretical viewpoint, \cref{ex:embarassing} spotlights the difference between Property~\ref{prop:partial-verification}(i) and Property~\ref{prop:partial-entailment}(i) and, even more importantly, that between Property~\ref{prop:partial-verification}(ii) and Property~\ref{prop:partial-entailment}(ii): \emph{whereas entailment matches the intuition that equivalent formulas should be satisfied by the same (partial) assignments, \verbverification{} does not}.
 The latter fact looks theoretically awkward.
-In particular, if we adopted \verbverification{} as the general definition of partial-assignment satisfiability, then we believe that it would be embarrassing to have that equivalent formulas were not ``satisfied'' by the same assignments.
+In particular, if we adopted \verbverification{} as the definition of partial-assignment satisfiability, then we believe that it would be embarrassing to have that equivalent formulas were not ``satisfied'' by the same assignments.